Aquiles-JG/RimworldCookingRedux/README.md

 <p><b>Recommended mods:</b> SeedsPlease: Lite by Owlchemist.</p>
 <p><b>Incompatibilities:</b> Vanilla Cooking Expanded.</p>
 <h2>Credits</h2>
-<p> <b>Art:</b> Aquiles, Argón, IcyCheeseCake, Jabbamonkey, Oskar Potocki and SirLalaPyon (in alphabetical order).
+<p> <b>Art:</b> Aquiles, Argón, IcyCheeseCake, Jabbamonkey, Oskar Potocki, Sarg and SirLalaPyon (in alphabetical order).
 There may be others, I can't be sure.
 My apologies if I forget somebody.
 This mod development extends several years.</p>
 <p> <b>C#:</b> Taranchuk</p>
 <p> <b>XML and Design:</b> Aquiles</p>
+<p> <b>Sounds: Mike Koenig at soundbible.com</p>
 <p>Rimworld is owned by Tynan Sylvester.</p>
 <h3>Disclaimer</h3>
 <p>The art is mostly made by me, commissioned or borrowed from abandoned mods.
 However, there are some images that rightfully belong to ongoing mods.
 I do not claim ownership to these textures.
 This mod is for private use only.</p>